-I’ve written before about copyrighted images that you shouldn’t be using on your blog, and in this post I’ll go over some great places where you can get images that are licensed for free use, with no attribution requires.
+I’ve written before about copyrighted images that you shouldn’t be using on your blog, and in this post, I’ll go over some great places where you can get images for your blog posts that are licensed for free use, with no attribution requires.

 You won’t find Google Images on this list, because it’s not a photo sharing site, it’s a search engine.
 Just like the text search results don’t belong to Google, neither do the image search results.

 Unsplash has a wide selection of photographs.
 One thing that annoys me, and I haven’t figured out a way around it, is that it doesn’t treat multiple words contained in quotes as a single search term.
 So if I search for “guinea pigs,” it’s also showing me pigs of the porcine variety.

 Pixabay is my go-to.
 Besides photos, it’s got illustrations and vector graphics, which a lot of sites don’t have.
 They handle multi-word searches well, so “guinea pigs” only gives me guinea pigs.
 Unlike Unsplash, which displays search results as an infinite scroll, Pixabay breaks up results into pages, which is far more convenient if your hemming and hawing between a few different options.

 Pexels is similar to Unsplash, but it has videos as well.
 Search results for “guinea pigs” include a wild boar.
 From what I can tell they’ve got a smaller selection than Unsplash and Pixabay.

 Canva is wonderful for designing graphics to use on your blog and social media.
 It also has photos that you can search through.
 There’s a mix of free and pay-to-use photos plucked from Pixabay and other sites.
 Adobe Spark is another site that’s similar.